lacrivella/typescript-stat/README.md

 _inheritance_: characterized by an 'is a' relationship between two classes. ex.
 MatchReader is a CsvFileReader.
 _composition_: characterized by a 'has a' relationship between two classes. ex.
 MatchReader has a reference to an outside object, like the CsvFileReader.

+Multiple Inheritance is different than inheritance!

+- multiple inheritence is when an object inheritats methods from multiple different sources.
+- think copy and pasting the methods into something